stanleywym/Byblo/README.md

 This project is supported a TSB (Technology Strategy Board) grant reference GCL-100934, and by the [EPSRC Doctoral Training Account Scheme](http://www.epsrc.ac.uk/funding/students/dta).

 Special thanks to all members of the Machine Learning and Computational Linguistics Lab, Department of Informatics, University of Sussex, for all the helpful input.
+Awesome logo design by David Sheldrick and Joanne Robert.

 ## Contributing